GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-07-14-passing-props-to-protected-react-components.md

 export default App;
 </pre>

-However this isn't quite enough, you'll get some nasty errors as React doesn't know how to handle the render argument (where it was fine with it in the Route component).
+However this isn't quite enough, you'll get some nasty errors as React doesn't know how to handle the <span class="code-snippet">render</span> argument (where it was fine with it in the <span class="code-snippet">Route</span> component).
 So we need to make some changes.
-Let's start with our PrivateRoute component:
+Let's start with our <span class="code-snippet">PrivateRoute</span> component:

 <span class="font-weight-bold">*src/components/PrivateRoute.js*</span>